FAQ - Instrument mics

 No, they all sound different.
 Each mic is tailored for a specific instrument.
 Each mic is EQ'd internally to make your instrument sound natural.

-What's the difference between your three mics for acoustic guitar?
+What's the difference between your two mics for acoustic guitar?

 Guitar Mic:

-8-foot cable from mic goes to an XLR connector
+8-foot cable from mic goes to an XLR connecto.

 Guitar Mic B

-8-foot cable from mic goes to a battery box that lies on the floor
+8-foot cable from the mic goes to a battery box that lies on the floor.

-1/4" phone jack connector in the battery box
+A 1/4" phone jack connector is in the battery box.

 The Guitar Mic and Guitar Mic B can be converted to wireless operation using our wireless mic modification.